 Sifnos – singled out in the Focus magazine

-In fact, many international media, such as the demanding German magazine Focus, single out Sifnos among the 5 destinations in Greece that are worth visiting in 2020.
+Many international media, such as the demanding German magazine Focus, single out Sifnos among the 5 destinations in Greece that are worth visiting after 2020.

 All the preparations have been made on the island so that accommodation, restaurants, taverns, cafes, and bars can serve the tourist with one goal.
 To make him forget, always respecting his needs and financial capabilities.
 At the same time, Sifnos has already entered this year with a new unique proposal for all lovers of maritime and maritime tourism.